 Find out how to be a mentor as part of our Matched Mentoring Scheme, including links to the form and tips for what to include.

-Alumni who are interested in being mentors as part of this administrator matched mentoring scheme should complete our form.
+Alumni who are interested in being mentors in the Matched Mentoring scheme should complete this short form.

-Completing this form lets us know that you are interested in being matched for a 6-month mentoring relationship and we will add you to our pool of potential Mentors for the next available matching date.
+Completing this form lets us know that you are interested in being matched for a 6-month mentoring relationship and we will add you to our pool of potential Mentors.

-a) what you feel you can offer as a mentor?
-You may wish to include elements of your career history, qualifications, barriers you have faced and anything else you feel is relevant - and
+a) What do you feel you can offer as a mentor?
+You may wish to include elements of your career history, qualifications, barriers you have faced and anything else you feel is relevant;

-b) who your ideal mentee is?
+b) Who is your ideal mentee?
 Are there potential mentees you feel particuarly well placed to motivate or mentor?
 The more information you can provide us with the more likely we are to be able to match you well.

 1. Think about makes a successful mentoring relationship